samvera-labs/ramp/README.md

 This will output static documentation HTML files to the project's `/styleguide` directory.

-An example usage of all the components in the library, is served from `/demo` directory.
-This show-case real-time usage of the components in this library in an application.
+An example usage of all the components in the library is served from the `/demo` directory.
+This showcases real-time usage of the components in this library in an application.
 To start this example, run:

 ```
 yarn demo